jgumbley/blogs-are-easy-and-cheap/2013/07/13/blogs_are_easy_and_cheap.rst

 Adding a Makefile
 ~~~~~~~~~~~~~~~~~

-The whole thing basically consists of a set of ReStructured text files which represent the posts, the aforementioned themes folder, plus a rubbish script for uploading to S3.
+So now the whole thing basically consists of a set of ReStructured text files which represent the posts, the aforementioned themes folder, plus a rubbish script for uploading to S3.
 While all this is simple enough I added a Makefile to capture and remind myself of the commands needed to manipulate the thing.
 I added three phony targets - one to create a new post [simply invokes Tinkerer with the required params] another to build the HTML and show it in a Browser [again Mac specific, I used "open"] and other one to invoke the upload script.

 .. code-block:: bash